logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/creation/bigquery.md

    upload from your local using `Upload new file` or choose an existing file within project using `From Project`.
 4. Read Options: There are two ways to read via BigQuery, using the **BigQuery Table** or **BigQuery Query** option:

-      1. **BigQuery Table** - can be used for reading data from BigQuery.
-You can't create an External FG using this option.
-The table option reads directly from the BigQuery table reference.
+      1. **BigQuery Table** - This option reads directly from BigQuery table reference.
+Note that it can only be used in `read` API for reading data from BigQuery.
+Creating external Feature Groups using this option is not yet supported.
 In the UI set the below fields,
          1. *BigQuery Project*: The BigQuery project
          2. *BigQuery Dataset*: The dataset of the table
          3. *BigQuery Table*: The table to read
-      2. **BigQuery Query** - can be used for both reading data and **creating External FG**.
-This option executes a SQL query at runtime.
+      2. **BigQuery Query** - This option executes a SQL query at runtime.
+It can be used for both reading data and **creating external Feature Groups**.
          1. *Materialization Dataset*: Temporary dataset used by BigQuery for writing.
 It must be set to a dataset where the GCP user has table creation permission.
-The queried table must be in the same location as the `materializationDataset`.
+The queried table must be in the same location as the `materializationDataset` (e.g 'EU' or 'US').
 Also, if a table in the `SQL statement` is from project other than the `parentProject` then use the fully qualified table name i.e. `[project].[dataset].[table]`.

-5. Spark Options: Optionally, you can set additional spark options using the `Key - Value` pairs
+5. Spark Options: Optionally, you can set additional spark options using the `Key - Value` pairs.

+Read more details from Google documentation on usage of query for BigQuery spark connector [here](https://github.com/GoogleCloudDataproc/spark-bigquery-connector#reading-data-from-a-bigquery-query).

 ## Next Steps

 Move on to the [usage guide for storage connectors](../usage.md) to see how you can use your newly created BigQuery